 AF&D1. d(x) ((x D d ) Mrelg d(x)) x Fr God.

-According to A1, if everything that a man does is religiously motivated, and thus compliant with the norms of the religious codex DN or with God’s personal action, then the man faiths religiously in God.
+According to AF&D1, if everything that a man does is religiously motivated, and thus compliant with the norms of the religious codex DN or with God’s personal action, then the man faiths religiously in God.

 Remark 3.
 Let us notice that axiom AF&D1 defines only a sufficient condition for being a religious believer in God.